 The first posters and flyers show how the parties targeted their canvassing specifically at women, the new electorate.
-But the campaign issues for women were reduced almost entirely to the welfare of the family and the future for the children.
+Nevertheless the campaign issues for women were reduced almost entirely to the welfare of the family and the future for the children.

 Nearly all the posters just portrayed men as political players.
 Women only appeared very occasionally and if they did, it was usually in the role of housewife and mother – as carers, mourners, sufferers.
-Some parties contesting the election completely ignored the new female voters in their campaigns.
+Some parties taking part in the election completely ignored the new female voters in their campaigns.
 It was only on the Civil Democratic Party’s posters that women were not depicted as housewives and mothers but as active participants in the development of the State.